Pre-Medicine

 In addition to the course work listed above, applicants to the College of Medicine must take the Medical College Admission Test (MCAT) and apply using the centralized application services (AMCAS or AACOMAS) sponsored by the Association of American Medical Colleges and American Association of Colleges of Osteopathic Medicine.
 The MCAT should be taken after completion of the minimum pre-medical course requirements.
 Students are encouraged to prepare thoroughly before taking the exam, as scores from all MCAT exams taken will be released to medical schools upon application.
 It may be helpful to complete courses outside of the prerequisites in order to expand knowledge, gain experience, and to establish and strengthen critical-thinking and reasoning skills.
 Students may obtain a list of UIC courses that have an emphasis on health care to help them apply various health related topics across disciplines.
 Courses in integrated health studies, economics, psychology, sociology, anthropology, English, and philosophy may be of benefit to students as well.
 Students taking the MCAT exam are strongly encouraged to take courses in biochemistry, statistics, psychology, and sociology.

-Students may obtain information regarding the MCAT and AMCAS by attending a workshop sponsored by Pre-Health Advising in LAS.
+Students may obtain information regarding the MCAT and application information for AMCAS and/or AACOMAS by attending workshops and/or webinars sponsored by LAS Pre-Health Advising.
 Individual appointments with a pre-health advisor are available to students who have reached sophomore standing or higher.
-Until that point, students are encouraged to watch one of many webinars available on demand by Pre-Health Advising or meet with an LAS academic advisor.
+Until that point, students are encouraged to watch one of many webinars available on demand by LAS Pre-Health Advising or meet with an LAS academic advisor.
 First-year students are required to meet with an LAS academic advisor prior to registering for fall and spring semesters during their first year.
-Students are advised to declare a pre-health educational goal upon entering UIC, which will alert them to specific workshops and add them to a Pre-Health Advising BlackBoard page with other pertinent information.
+Students are advised to declare a pre-health educational goal upon entering UIC, which will alert them to specific workshops and opportunities as well as add them to the UIC Pre-Health Advising Blackboard page with other pertinent information.

-The list of courses above includes the minimum course work required for application to the University of Illinois College of Medicine.
-Specific admission requirements of other medical schools are listed in Medical School Admission Requirements, which is published by the Association of American Medical Colleges and can be ordered through their website.
+The list of courses above includes the minimum coursework required for application to the University of Illinois College of Medicine.
+Specific admission requirements of other medical schools are listed in the Medical School Admission Requirements, which is published by the Association of American Medical Colleges and can be ordered through their website.